This article may use affiliate links. Eluxe Magazine only links to products we trust.

 Know The Rules For Flying

-Recently, Canada implemented an insane rule: anyone born in Canada can only enter the country from air if they are carrying a Canadian passport.
+Unless you’re lucky enough to fly by charted private jet, you may face a plethora of obstacles at airports around the world in the name of ‘security.’
+For example, Canada recently implemented an insane rule: anyone born in Canada can only enter the country from air if they are carrying a Canadian passport.
 This came as a very unwelcome surprise to many Canadian expats who were born there but now own passports from other countries they’re living in.
 That’s an extreme case, but if you’re travelling by air, ensure you know whether you require any kind of visa for your destination, and how long you can stay there as a tourist.
 Also check whether any new so-called ‘security measures’ are being implemented; for example, the USA is considering not allowing laptops on planes.

 Book At Least One Accommodation Before Leaving